GuideDecember 11, 202514 min read

 2026 Market Update

-• Lab-grown prices continue falling: Wholesale prices dropped another 15-20% in late 2025
+• Prices continue falling: Wholesale prices dropped another 15-20% through late 2025, with 1-carat G/VS1 stones now available under $1,000

 FactorLab-GrownNatural